cloudfoundry/diego-windows-release/docs/INSTALL.md

    | GardenWindows | CF GardenWindows | Running |
    | Metron        | CF Metron        | Running |
    | Rep           | CF Rep           | Running |

+1. Download/clone the [CF Smoke Tests](https://github.com/cloudfoundry/cf-smoke-tests.git) repository

+1. Follow the instructions from the README to run the smoke tests against your environment with the `enable_windows_tests` configuration flag set to `true`.

+This will deploy a sample .NET application to one of your Windows cells and exercise basic CF functionality to ensure your deployment is functioning properly.